-INGROWN TOENAIL & NAIL SURGERY
+INGROWN TOENAIL(S) & NAIL SURGERY

 Ingrowing toenails are a painful condition in which the nail edge penetrates the nail fold.

 There are two main causes.
-In-growth may be caused by a splinter of nail penetrating the nail sulcus.
+Ingrowth may be caused by a splinter of nail penetrating the nail sulcus.

 This is more likely to occur if the nail plate is thin and broad, and is often accompanied by secondary infection and hyper granulation (excess tissue growth).
+This type of problem is commonly seen in young men and may be caused by poor nail cutting technique.

 The treatment of an ingrown toenail with antibiotics resolves the immediate problem of infection, but only temporarily as the infection will soon reoccur unless the penetrating section of nail is removed from the surrounding tissue.
 The removal of the entire nail plate is recommended when the curvature of the nail is too great; excessively thick and/or infected with fungus.
-We apply phenol (acid) to the nail growth cells for approximately three minutes to prevent against nail re-growth.
-This application has been shown to cause less post-operative pain and bleeding, however, it is important to note that phenol is a caustic that damages wound tissues thus giving rise to prolonged wound healing and increased risk of post-operative infection, which we monitor closely.
-We continue to use phenol in the clinic as the high levels of patient satisfaction and very low re-growth rate greatly outweigh any disadvantages.
+We apply phenol (acid) to the nail growth cells for approximately three minutes to prevent against nail re-growth as the application has been shown to cause less post-operative pain and bleeding, however, it is important to note that phenol is a caustic that damages wound tissues thus giving rise to prolonged wound healing and increased risk of post-operative infection, which we monitor closely.
+We continue to use phenol in the clinic as the high levels of patient satisfaction and very low re-growth rate greatly outweigh the disadvantages.

 AVULSION (REMOVAL) USING 40% UREA